The Road Les Travelled

 From Page to Stage and Screen

-When I wasn't teaching or entertaining kids as the Drama Specialist at summer camp, I was writing.
+When I wasn't teaching I was writing.
 My first published work blended my love for story and stage.
 Soon I was directing a one-night-only, script-in-hand performance of my play, Table for Two.

 Fresh off the stage, it was time to try the screen.
 Interning with a casting director led to office managing for a talent agency which led to freelance production assistant gigs—one of the biggest for Celebrity Jeopardy! in NYC.
 Then I worked as a children's talent agent (not teaching, but close).
 More freelance production work followed, but this time I focused on feeding the on-set cast and crew as a craft service assistant.